Lauren Shippen

 Lauren Shippen is a fiction writer, director, and actor.
 She created the podcast The Bright Sessions and its spin-off series, The AM Archives and The College Tapes.
 Shippen won an Audio Verse award for her portrayal of Sam in The Bright Sessions (the character also appeared in The AM Archives).
 She has also written three novels set in The Bright Sessions universe.
 Shippen was named in the 2018 Forbes 30 Under 30.
+She was also named one of MovieMaker Magazine and the Austin Film Festival's 25 Screenwriters to Watch in 2018.

 Early life and education

 Shippen was born in New York City.
 She is the daughter of President and COO of Edelman PR, Matthew Harrington.
 She studied at the College of William & Mary where she majored in music.

 Career

 After college, Shippen moved to Los Angeles to work as an actor, mixing auditions with working at a restaurant.
 Around this time she began developing ideas for a podcast, drawing on her experience of music and sound editing and partly inspired by Welcome to Nightvale.
 Her initial idea was to center the story on a girl who time travels, who would be played by Shippen, and to have her talk to a therapist to set up a dialogue between characters rather than having a single character monologuing.
 This became The Bright Sessions which ran for four seasons released between 2015 and 2018, with Shippen writing the show and voicing one of the main characters, Sam Barnes.

 The Bright Sessions follows people with special abilities, "atypicals", and their interactions with a therapist, Dr. Bright.
 Around the therapy sessions covered by each episode, a larger meta-story emerges.
 It has been recognised for its representation of LGBTQ+ people.
 Shippen won several Audio Verse Awards for the show: the 2016 Award for Best Writing of an Original, Short Form, Ongoing Production, the 2016 Award for Best Performance of an Actress in an Original Ensemble Role for a Short Form Production for her role as Sam. and the 2017 Award for Best Writing for an Ongoing, Dramatic Production.
 She also acts as one of the leads in the web series Natural 20 from The Escapist.

 By 2018, The Bright Sessions had reached 8 million downloads.
 Shippen wrote a series of books about characters from the show, with the first book (The Infinite Noise) published in 2019.
 In 2019, she co-founded a production company, Atypical Artists, with Jordan Cope and Briggon Snow.
 The company was set-up to publish new podcasts, especially in the universe of The Bright Sessions.
 Amongst the new podcasts were The AM Archives and The College Tapes, both part of the 'Bright Universe' and created and written by Shippen.